MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-cortana-skill.md

 ### session.say

-You bot uses the **session.say** method to speak to the user, in place of **session.send**.
+Your bot uses the **session.say** method to speak to the user, in place of **session.send**.
 It includes optional parameters for sending SSML output, as well as attachments like cards.

 The method has this format: